ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Abstract

 \section{Abstract}

 Modern multimodal large language models (MLLMs) adopt a unified self-attention design that processes visual and textual tokens at every Transformer layer, incurring substantial computational overhead.
-In this work, we revisit the necessity of such dense visual processing and show that projected visual embeddings are already well-aligned with the language space, while effective vision–language interaction occurs in only a small subset of layers.
+In this work, we revisit the necessity of such dense visual processing and show that projected visual embeddings are already well-aligned with the language space, while effective vision-language interaction occurs in only a small subset of layers.
 Based on these insights, we propose \textbf{ViCA} (Vision-only Cross-Attention), a minimal MLLM architecture in which visual tokens bypass all self-attention and feed-forward layers, interacting with text solely through sparse cross-attention at selected layers.
-Extensive evaluations across three MLLM backbones, nine multimodal benchmarks, and 26 pruning-based baselines show that ViCA preserves \textbf{98}\% of baseline accuracy while reducing visual-side computation to \textbf{4}\%, consistently achieving superior performance–efficiency trade-offs.
-Moreover, ViCA provides a regular, hardware-friendly inference pipeline that yields $>$\textbf{3.5}$\times$ speedup in singe-batch inference and $>$\textbf{10}$\times$ speedup in multi-batch inference, reducing visual grounding to \emph{near-zero} overhead compared with text-only LLMs.
+Extensive evaluations across three MLLM backbones, nine multimodal benchmarks, and 26 pruning-based baselines show that ViCA preserves \textbf{98}\% of baseline accuracy while reducing visual-side computation to \textbf{4}\%, consistently achieving superior performance-efficiency trade-offs.
+Moreover, ViCA provides a regular, hardware-friendly inference pipeline that yields $>$\textbf{3.5}$\times$ speedup in single-batch inference and $>$\textbf{10}$\times$ speedup in multi-batch inference, reducing visual grounding to \emph{near-zero} overhead compared with text-only LLMs.
 It is also orthogonal to token pruning methods and can be seamlessly combined for further efficiency gains.
-Our code is available at \url{https://github.com/EIT-NLP/ViCA}.
+The code is released at \url{https://github.com/EIT-NLP/ViCA}.